Updated May 25, 2025

 Having enough competition fields are your event will ensure teams have the opportunity to complete all missions in a timely manner.
 The following is a list of suggested number of fields at your event based on the number of teams attending.

-Number of Teams Number of Teamwork Fields Number of Skills Fields
+Number of Teams | Number of Teamwork Fields | Number of Skills Fields | Number of Field Element Kits | Number of Game Element Kits | Number of PVC sets |

 Helpful Hints

-• Borrow fields from nearby organizations and teams attending the event.
+- Borrow fields from nearby organizations and teams attending the event.

-• New Game Elements are introduced each year.
+- New Game Elements are introduced each year.

 Team Pit Area

 The team pits are a designated area for coaches and teams.
 Each team's pit area will have a table, optional chairs, and either access to an outlet or a charging area.
 This pit area will be where teams update code, make drone repairs, wait for matches, collaborate with other teams and are interviewed by the judges.
-Pit tables should be clearly marked with the team’s designated team number using signs printed from Tournament Manager (found under Reports).
+Pit tables should be clearly marked with the team’s designated team number using signs printed from the Tournament Portal (found under Reports).

 Helpful Hints